 - Resolve disputes between trustees (if there is more than one) or between beneficiaries and the trustee(s)

-- Change distributions from the trust based on changes in the beneficiaries’ lives
+- Change distributions from the trust are based on changes in the beneficiaries’ lives

-- Allow new beneficiaries to be added if there are additional descendents
+- Allow new beneficiaries to be added if there are additional descendants

 - Veto investment decisions

 Whatever powers the trust protector has, you should be as specific as possible in the trust document.
 The more specific you are, the more likely your wishes will be carried out.
 An attorney can help you ensure that the trust protector does not have too much power.

 Technically, anyone can serve as a trust protector; however, it is a good idea to appoint an independent third party rather than a family member or a beneficiary.
 A lawyer or accountant may be a good choice.
 There are also companies that provide trust protector services.